DigitaleGesellschaft/jekyll-theme-conference/README.md

 ### Rooms

-Each room is represented by file in the `_rooms/` directory.
+Each room is represented by a file in the `_rooms/` directory.
 It must begin with valid [YAML Front Matter](https://jekyllrb.com/docs/frontmatter/) containing

 - the room's `name`, and
 - optionally `hide: true` if the room's page should not be linked to.